apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-timeouts-showcase/README.md

 switch-state-timeouts: 2e8e1930-9bae-4d60-b364-6fbd61128f51 has started.
 switch-state-timeouts: 2e8e1930-9bae-4d60-b364-6fbd61128f51 has finalized.
 No decision was made.
 The switch state did not receive any event, and the timeout has overdue.
 ```

+### Helper shell scripts

+To make things easier to clear the running environment on minikube it was created a set of scripts under [scripts](/scripts).